prcutler/paulcutler.org/content/about.md

 tinkering with Python or CircuitPython, playing with his dog, or watching a movie.

 Paul co-hosts [The Bootloader](https://thebootloader.net) with Tod Kurt, a monthly podcast with topics from the maker and CircuitPython communities.
-From 2022-2024, he hosted <a href="https://www.circuitpythonshow.com/@circuitpythonshow">The CircuitPython Show</a>, an independent podcast where Paul interviewed people doing cool things with CircuitPython or in the maker community.
+Since 2022, he has hosted <a href="https://www.circuitpythonshow.com/@circuitpythonshow">The CircuitPython Show</a>, an independent podcast where Paul interviews people doing cool things with CircuitPython or in the maker community.

 Paul believes strongly in the power of open source, both software and hardware.